kylehakala/home-assistant.io/source/_integrations/zha.markdown

       channels: [15, 20, 25]  # Channel mask
 ```

-Note!
+{% note }
 The best practice is to not change the Zigbee channel from the ZHA default.
+{% endnote }

-Also, the related troubleshooting segments mentioned in the tip above will, among other things, inform that if you have issues with overlapping frequencies between Wi-Fi and Zigbee, then it is usually better to first only try changing and setting a static Wi-Fi channel on your Wi-Fi router or all your Wi-Fi access points (instead of just changing to another Zigbee channel).
+The related troubleshooting segments mentioned above will, among other things, inform that if you have issues with overlapping frequencies between Wi-Fi and Zigbee, then it is usually better to first only try changing and setting a static Wi-Fi channel on your Wi-Fi router or all your Wi-Fi access points (instead of just changing to another Zigbee channel).

 MetaGeek Support has a good reference article about channel selection for [Zigbee and WiFi coexistence](https://support.metageek.com/hc/en-us/articles/203845040-ZigBee-and-WiFi-Coexistence).